 The Aukey Latitude headphones have amazing wireless range and outperform more expensive wireless headphones as well.
 With 64ft of distance when the source is obstructed by walls, you’ll be able to move around a small apartment fairly easily without hearing too many audio cuts.
 You shouldn’t have any problem with the connection, especially if you keep the audio source on you while working out for example.

 Like most Bluetooth headphones, their default latency is too high for watching video content and gaming, but are performing better than most Bluetooth headphones we've tested so far.
 Also, you can get lower latency with an aptX compatible dongle.
 They aren’t advertised as aptX-LL (Low-Latency) compatible, but they do get a decently low (57 ms).
 However, it's not as good as official aptX-LL headphones, which is usually around 32ms.

-The Aukey Latitude are slightly better mixed usage headphones than the sports-oriented JBL Endurance Sprint.
+The AUKEY Latitude are slightly better mixed-usage headphones than the sports-oriented JBL Endurance Sprint.
 The Aukeys have better latency and isolate more noise, which can be useful in commutes.
 On the other hand, the JBLs have a sportier look, and some might prefer the ear-hook design.
-They also have a touch-sensitive control scheme which is a nice addition at this low-price range, but it is fairly difficult to get used to it.
-They do however have better default quality but don’t have any EQ preset modes like the Aukeys.
+They also have a touch-sensitive control scheme, which is a nice addition at this low-price range, but it is fairly difficult to get used to.
+They do, however, have better default quality, but don’t have any EQ preset modes like the AUKEYs.

 The JBL Reflect Mini 2 are slightly better headphones than the AUKEY Latitude.
 They have a more comfortable design and a slightly better overall sound quality.
 They also feel more stable inside the ears and are great for sports.
 However, the Latitude have better isolation performance, making them slightly better for commuting, and they also have a better microphone for calls.
 They can also connect to 2 devices simultaneously, which is convenient.